cis198-2016s/homework/hw01/README.md

     unimplemented!();
 }

-/// Deduplicate items in the input vector `vs`.
+/// Deduplicates items in the input vector `vs`.
 Produces a vector containing
-/// the first instance of each distinct element of `vs`, in order. pub fn dedup(vs: &Vec<i32>) -> Vec<i32> {
+/// the first instance of each distinct element of `vs`, preserving the
+/// original order.
+pub fn dedup(vs: &Vec<i32>) -> Vec<i32> {
     // TODO
     unimplemented!();